oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/access-images.md

 for the Kubernetes cluster to be remote and have multiple worker nodes, and to store domain images in a central repository that requires authentication.

-Here are three typical scenarios for supplying domain images to such deployments:
+Here are two typical scenarios for supplying domain images to such deployments:

 - [Option 1](#option-1-store-images-in-a-central-registry-and-set-up-image-pull-secrets-on-each-domain-resource): Store images in a central registry and set up image pull secrets on each domain resource

 - [Option 2](#option-2-store-images-in-a-central-registry-and-set-up-a-kubernetes-service-account-with-image-pull-secrets-in-each-domain-namespace): Store images in a central registry and set up a Kubernetes service account with image pull secrets in each domain namespace

-- [Option 3](#option-3-manually-place-images-on-kubernetes-cluster-nodes): Manually place images on Kubernetes cluster nodes

 #### Option 1: Store images in a central registry and set up image pull secrets on each domain resource